United-Codes/cloudofficeprint-python/README.md

 ```

 ## Cloud Office Print server
-The template and the data need to be sent to a cloud Office Print server that merges both.
+The template and the data need to be sent to a Cloud Office Print server that merges both.
 This can be done by setting up the configuration for Cloud Office Print server and passing it to the print job instance.
 You can get your API key by signing up at https://www.cloudofficeprint.com.
 ```python
 ...
 SERVER_URL = "https://api.cloudofficeprint.com/"